jessbudd/Developer-Notes/README.md

 } ```</pre>

 ## BOOTSTRAP
 If you are experiencing a gap on the right side of part of the website (resulting in horizontal scroll bar) it is likely that you are missing a container on one of the sections.
-Check this before all else!
+Check this before all else.
+If still having issues (particularly at only certain view points) ensure that the container class left and right margins are set to 15px.